 Here’s what to do when a skid cannot be avoided:

-• Front-Wheel Skids – If the front wheel locks, release the front brake immediately to get the wheel rolling again, then reapply the front brake smoothly, with increasing pressure.
+Front-Wheel Skids – If the front wheel locks, release the front brake immediately to get the wheel rolling again, then reapply the front brake smoothly, with increasing pressure.
 Front-wheel skids result in immediate loss of steering control and balance.
-Failure to fully release the brake lever immediately will result in a crash.
+Failure to fully release the brake lever immediately will result in a collision.

-• Rear-Wheel Skids – A skidding rear wheel is a dangerous condition, caused by too much rear brake pressure, which can also result in a crash.
+Rear-Wheel Skids – A skidding rear wheel is a dangerous condition, caused by too much rear brake pressure, which can also result in a collision.
 If the rear wheel locks, you lose the ability to change direction.
 If the rear wheel begins to skid, release the rear brake immediately and reapply the rear brake smoothly.

 Swerving